 Rollup

-This is a single, consolidated email delivered to your inbox at your preferred time each day.
+This is a single, consolidated email digest delivered to your inbox at your preferred time each day.

-It means instead of receiving 20 separate newsletter emails, you get one organized email containing all your chosen subscriptions.
+It means you receive 1 organized email instead of 20 separate newsletter emails, containing all your chosen subscriptions.

 Keep in Inbox

-For subscriptions you consider essential and want to receive as individual emails in real-time, the “Keep in Inbox” option ensures these continue arriving as normal.
+For subscriptions you consider essential and want to receive as individual emails in real time, the “Keep in Inbox” option ensures they continue arriving as normal.

 This is ideal for time-sensitive updates, important industry news, or newsletters you prioritize reading immediately.